milkyware/milkyware.github.io/_drafts/build-multi-platform-docker-images.md

 ### Building the image tags

-The next setp is an action I recently discovered called [Docker Metadata](https://github.com/marketplace/actions/docker-metadata-action).
+The next setup is an action I recently discovered called [Docker Metadata](https://github.com/marketplace/actions/docker-metadata-action).
 For this you can pass in a number of base images (e.g. docker.io/username/image) and configure a series of tags to apply to each of those images.
 This ensures consistency in tagging across multiple container registries.
 This action also supports extracting reading metadata when triggered by releases.
 In the example, tags are created for **major**, **major.minor** and **version** to allow users to pick a level of their containers auto-updating.

 <!-- {% raw %} -->
 ``` yaml